Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 What is BSI C5?

-BSI C5 is the German standard for cloud security, developed by the Federal Office for Information Security (BSI).
-It defines minimum requirements for cloud services and is often mandatory for the public sector.
+BSI C5 (Cloud Computing Compliance Criteria Catalogue) is the German standard for cloud security, developed by the Federal Office for Information Security (BSI).
+It defines minimum requirements for cloud services and is effectively mandatory for the public sector, for health data under § 393 SGB V, and increasingly for any organisation that has to evaluate cloud suppliers under NIS2.

 Is cloud migration for the public sector possible without BSI C5?
 It’s risky.
-Tenders for cloud migration usually demand it, and the procurement process for cloud service providers verifies the certification.
+Tenders for cloud migration usually demand it, and the procurement process for cloud service providers verifies the attestation.
+Strictly speaking there is no “C5 certification” — C5 is attested by an auditor under IDW PS 951 / ISAE 3000.
+The market uses both terms; in tenders, ask for a “C5 Type 2 attestation”.

 The Structure of BSI C5

-BSI C5 comprises 17 requirement domains, from organization to incident management.
+BSI C5 comprises 17 requirement domains, from organisation to incident management.
 Each domain contains specific controls that must be demonstrated.

 The 17 Domains at a Glance: